Yasser-Alnajjar/Yasser-Alnajjar/README.md

 - I'm a Front End Developer
 - I'm constantly learning and exploring new technologies to improve my skills.
-- I have 3 years of experience
 - I'm experienced in developing web projects, specializing in web application development using JavaScript
-- frameworks like react.js and next.js, vue.js, I love learning and am extremely excited to build more projects to get more experience.
+- frameworks like react.js and next.js, I love learning and am extremely excited to build more projects to get more experience.

 ### 🛠 Languages and Tools